Uniform Asymptotic Inference and the Bootstrap After Model Selection: Introduction

 As our paper considers an asymptotic regime, with the number of samples $n$ growing, we will often use a subscript $n$ to mark the dependence of various quantities on the sample size.
 An exception is our notation for the predictors, response, and mean, which we will always denote by $X,Y,\theta$, respectively.
 Though these quantities will (of course) vary with $n$, our notation hides this dependence for simplicity.

 When it comes to probability statements involving $Y$, drawn from \eqref{eq:model}, we will write $\P_{f(\theta)=\mu}(\,\cdot\,)$ to denote the probability operator under a mean vector $\theta$ such that $f(\theta)=\mu$.
 With a subscript omitted, as in $\P(\,\cdot\,)$, it is implicit that the probability is taken under $\theta$.
 Also, we will generally write $y$ (lowercase) for an arbitrary response vector, and $Y$ (uppercase) for a random response vector drawn from \eqref{eq:model}.
-This is intended to distinguish statements that hold for an arbitrary $y$, and statements that hold for a random $Y$ of a certain distribution.
+This is intended to distinguish statements that hold for an arbitrary $y$, and statements that hold for a random $Y$ with a certain distribution.
+Lastly, we will denote \smash{$\hat{M}$} the model selection procedure associated with the regression algorithm under consideration (FS, LAR, or lasso), and we will treat this as a mapping from $\R^n$ to the space of models, so that \smash{$\hat{M}(y)$} is a fixed quantity, representing the model selected when the response is the fixed vector $y$, and \smash{$\hat{M}(Y)$} is a random variable, representing the model selected when the response is the random vector $Y$.
+Similar notation will be used for related quantities.